aleksanderkoder/RaycastingEngineJS/README.md

 The point of this prototype is to draw walls in pseudo-3D space using raycasting.

-This will eventually be ported to C# .NET.
+This will eventually be ported to C++.

 NOTE: This version has a "fish-eye" effect which will be fixed in later versions.